CCEMGroupTCD/DARTassembler/docs/doc_files/1_quickstart.rst

     ase gui DARTassembler/batches/PdII_targeted/concat_passed_isomers.xyz

-You can see that the resulting complexes have a more uniform chemistry, adhering strictly to the defined parameters, while still covering a wide chemical space.
+The resulting complexes have a more uniform chemistry, adhering strictly to the defined parameters, while still covering a wide chemical space.
 This method is excellent for generating a diverse set of complexes with well defined chemical properties for your research.

+Please close the ase gui window again before proceeding to the next section.

 Understand the Output of the Assembler Module
 ------------------------------------------------